sambranaivan/CardScriptsWiki/Enviroment-Setup-and-required-programs.md

 **WIP**

-If you preffer, as alternatives to (1), (2) and (3), you have the option to connect your own github repository to your client.
-You can see how to structurate your [repository here](https://github.com/NaimSantos/Customs)
+You have the option to connect your own github repository to your client, so it can obtain updates from that repository automatically.
+You can see how to structurate your own repository for custom cards [here](https://github.com/NaimSantos/Customs)

-### Instructions for DataEditorX users
-**WIP, probably to be removed**
-Edopro changed the "Categories" - the filters used to search in "Effect" - in deck edit.This file <https://github.com/NaimSantos/DataEditorX/blob/master/DataEditorX/data/cardinfo_english.txt> has the new changes and also up to date OTs - the scopes like TCG/OCG/Anime/Manga/custom, etc - used for cards and hexadecimal values for archetypes.

-### Understanding the DEX interface
-**WIP, probably to be removed**